rodrigorodrigues/microservices-design-patterns/README.md

 The idea for this project is to show a case for applying `Microservice Architecture` using multiple languages.

-Most of the services are in `Java + Spring Boot 2 + MongoDB` but there are others using `NodeJS, Kotlin, Python and Go`.
+Most of the services are in `Java + Spring Boot 4 (JDK 25) + MongoDB` but there are others using `NodeJS, Kotlin, Python, Go, Rust, C#, and Clojure`.

 The web application is using `React`

-Android App using `React Native` working in progress.
+Android App using `React Native` is available.

 Docker images are built in multiple platforms(`linux/amd64,linux/arm64`).